raspberrypilearning/n-days-of-christmas/README.md

 ![](cover.png)

-In this resource you will create a script that will print out a version of the song The Twelve Days of Christmas, using a random selection of verbs and nouns, for any number of days you like.
+In this resource you will create a script that will print out a version of the song 'The Twelve Days of Christmas', using a random selection of verbs and nouns, for any number of days you like.

 ## Licence